sourcegraph/handbook/content/strategy-goals/strategy/code-intelligence/index.md

 Our next step is helping customers set up, monitor and weed out any issues that might arise from our first trials to move auto-indexing into Beta.
 At this point we’ll be aiming to roll it out to a larger number of customers.

-**Make code navigation feel fast and reliable**

-We receive a significant amount of feedback around papercuts and potential improvements to our navigation experience.
-We are commited to making our navigation feel fast and reliable to users.
-Our current focus is in solving low hanging navigation issues while also adding quality of life improvements with the aim of increasing code navigation usage.

-**Code intelligence platform API**

-Several recent efforts have shown an increasing need to unify the [code intelligence data platform](https://docs.google.com/document/d/1AjZ_d0nJVHbV75IH3jZRkrGXhsv_AXp2kS4nrw2SAQ8).
-These efforts show an immediate need to be able to correlate and aggregate data from different sources within an API boundary (instead of re-implemented on several clients).
-This will set precedent for where code goes in relation to code intelligence domains and will establish clear ownership boundaries for other product teams to build on top of.
-We see this engineering milestone as a large enabler for every product vertical, thus indirectly impacting usage in the mid term.
+**Unlock dependency navigation**

+We believe this is emerging as an additional killer feature.
+Most developers think in terms of package and dependency versions rather than focusing on external repositories.
+Supporting precise dependency navigation elevates the code navigation experience to a new level of cross-project analysis.
+Dependency navigation coupled with cross-repository takes the IDE model and scales it to encompass the whole cognitive space of a company.

+The ability to navigate to any third party dependency a repository references is key to use cases like developer onboarding where time to value is directly related to how fast a developer is able to navigate and understand a new codebase (including the dependencies it relies on).
+Taking it a step further, adding support for a wider set of package hosts opens the door to a whole new array of cross-team features that support our use cases.
+These include (but are not limited to):

+- Make Sourcegraph a must-have for code security teams and helping react to incidents by searching and finding references to vulnerable dependency versions or errors.
+Having an available fully semantic graph of the code in question allows other products such as Batch Changes to provide fast fixes and turnarounds during incidents and vulnerability detections.
+- Accelerating developer onboarding by enabling the ability to search over the full transitive dependency graph.
+- Monitor code health by creating Code Insights that track deprecated dependency usages and version drift.
+- Encourage code reuse by making precise navigation the obvious way to find references to relevant usage examples.

+These are all currently in early stages of development and discussion.
+Read more about how we're thinking about the dependency graph in [RFC 593: Unlocking use cases based on the dependency graph of repositories](https://docs.google.com/document/d/1SkM8CG0IksvPEKRBRVLKipiRJTopx6Vq_hSWRJ9NyKs/edit#heading=h.trqab8y0kufp).

 ### How do these all tie together?

-Although the themes above might seem isolated or disconnected at a first glance, each one of them contributes to push forward our [Code Graph vision](../index.md).
-Auto-indexing serves a double purpose: it lowers the barrier to adoption by making precise code intelligence easier to configure, and also unlocks the ability to index dependencies (which play a central part in our current strategy).
-By adding more language support, combining it with adding package hosts support, and improving our navigation features overall we're aiming to position Sourcegraph as a superior code navigation platform that goes beyond baseline expectations and creates delightful experiences for our users.
+Every one of the themes above contributes to push forward our vision.
+Auto-indexing serves a double purpose: it lowers the barrier to adoption by making precise code intelligence easier to configure, and also unlocks the ability to index and navigate dependencies.
+By adding more language support, combined with adding package hosts support, and improving our navigation features overall we're aiming to position Sourcegraph as a superior code navigation platform that goes beyond baseline expectations and creates delightful experiences for our users.

 Additionally, providing the precise code intelligence data layer sets the foundations to unlock new features in our other product verticals (e.g. powering symbol renaming in Batch Changes, using number of call sites to power ranking in Search) and enhancing already existing product verticals (e.g more accurate dependency tracking in Code Insights).
 This will make Sourcegraph a powerful integrated solution for a large array of developer use cases, which will be hard to match by any single competitor.

 ### What's next and why

-- **Adding precise C# and Ruby language support:** Based on our team's bandwidth and skill set, we are not planning to work on these languages this quarter.
+- **Adding precise C#:** Based on our team's bandwidth and skill set, we are not planning to work on this language this quarter.
 However, to support our [Grow ARR and Iterate with existing customers first](../index.md#this-year-fy23) goals, we are working towards prioritizing these languages later this year based on current customer language share and associated ARR.

-- **Scale the C++ code graph:** Given the fragmented nature of the C/C++ environment we've held off in investing in improving C/C++ language support or scaling in the last year.
-However, we're currently looking into implementation strategies that will help us uncover the level of effort it would require the team to improve our current support.

 - **Add support for a wider set of package hosts:** We currently support Maven and NPM packages (and are working towards adding PyPi).
 In the near future we want to expand our support to cover NuGet and RubyGems.
 See [Unlock dependency navigation theme](#themes) for strategic reasoning.